relay - to pass on (a message or information); to divide up mail into bundles to be placed in storage box.

 collation - a light meal or repast

-pint - a measure of capacity for liquids (also for corn and other dry substances of powdery or granular nature), equal to half a quart or 18 of a gallon; a vessel containing a pint.
+pint - a measure of capacity for liquids (also for corn and other dry substances of powdery or granular nature), equal to half a quart or 18 of a gallon; a vessel containing a pint + pound of bacon.

 without prejudice* - without detriment to any existing right or claim; esp. in Law, without damage to one's own right, without detracting from one's own rights or claims.